Back to Top

 New DnD 5e art from 2024 featuring a beautiful tiefling rogue wielding two daggers in a dark alley.

-In the new 2024 rules, Rogues not only access Thieves’ Cant (the secret written, verbal and gestural language of thieves)but you’re now also able to access an additional language proficiency.
+In the new 2024 rules, Rogues not only access Thieves’ Cant (the secret written, verbal and gestural language of thieves) but are now also able to access an additional language proficiency.

 New 2024 art for DnD 5e featuring a Rogue assassin preparing to shoot a bow and arrow from the roof of a fantasy city.